 When the Media AF invokes the Nnef_AFsessionWithQoS service at reference point N33 according to TS 29.522 [19] and TS 29.122 [20], each DynamicPolicy resource is mapped by the Media AF to an AsSessionWithQoSSubscription resource in the NEF.
+The qosReference, protoDescDl, protoDescUl, pduSetQosDl and pduSetQosUl properties are not populated in this resource; the QoS requirements of the Service Component are instead populated in the AsSessionMediaComponent object.